 A resident individual that has a labor contract will be liable to pay personal income tax (PIT).
 The resident individual who has no labor contract will be subjected to the PIT rate of 10%.
 Taxable income, prior to calculating PIT, is further reduced by a personal allowance of VND 11,000,000 per month and a dependent allowance of VND 4,400,000 per month for each registered dependent.

 A resident is a person who satisfies at least one of the two following conditions:

-Spends at least 183 days in Vietnam within one calendar year or within a consecutive 12-month period from the date of first entry into Vietnam.
+The individual spends at least 183 days in Vietnam within one calendar year or within a consecutive 12-month period from the date of first entry into Vietnam.

-Has a “regular residential location” in Vietnam, meaning that the person has either a residential location for which permanent residence has been registered under the Law on Residence or a leased residence under the Law on Residential Housing with a lease term of at least 90 days.
+The individual has a “regular residential location” in Vietnam, meaning that the person has either a residential location for which permanent residence has been registered under the Law on Residence or a leased residence under the Law on Residential Housing with a lease term of at least 90 days.

 A non-resident is a person who does not satisfy the conditions above.
 Taxable income from salaries or wages is the entire monetary salaries or wages that a non-resident receives from doing work in Vietnam, irrespective of the location where the income is paid.
 Non-resident status is subject to a flat income tax rate of 20%.